A Brief History Of The 12 Inch Single And Its Impact On Pop Music

 Because early promotional pressings were produced in limited batches — sometimes as few as a handful — today’s vintage 12‑inch singles command prices that rival fine art.
 A mint‑condition copy of Donna Summer’s original promo “Love to Love You Baby” can fetch high prices at auction, while obscure reggae dub 12‑inches from the late ’70s are prized for their rarity and historical significance.

 The thrill of the hunt is part of the format’s mythology.
-Record‑store hunters sift through crates of dust‑caked vinyl, hoping to uncover a hidden gem — a hand‑numbered limited edition, a picture disc with vibrant artwork, or a mis‑pressed run that never made it to market.
+Record‑store hunters sift through crates of dust‑caked rare vinyl records, hoping to uncover a hidden gem — a hand‑numbered limited edition, a picture disc with vibrant artwork, or a mis‑pressed run that never made it to market.
 Each discovery feels like unearthing a piece of cultural archaeology, a physical reminder that music once lived in grooves cut by hand.

 The Modern Revival: Art, Exclusivity, and New Audiences